theimpossibleastronaut/rmw/README.md

 would occasionally like an alternative choice.
 It's not intended or designed to act as a replacement for rm, as it's more closely related to how the desktop trash system functions.

+rmw will not move items from one file system to another.
+If you try to rmw a file but don't have a waste directory configured that matches the file system on which it resides, rmw will refuse to do anything with it.

 ## Build Status